-Duration: 1 - 2 hours depending on time spent on the beach
+Duration: 1 -2 hours

 Notes: This walk is tidal - please check tide times before setting off.
-Dogs are welcome but need to be kept under close control on working farmland.
+Dogs are welcome but need to be under close control on working farmland.
 St Audries has become one of the most popular beaches for families with its great amenities and wonderful wildlife and geology.
 Spend the day searching for sea creatures - alive and fossilised - while studying the amazing geology of the area with its limestone pavements and multi-coloured stone.

-Points of interest:
+Points of Interest: